Open-Lab-Starter-Kit/OLSK-3D-Scanner/README.md

 Introduction
 --

 The OLSK 3D Scanner is an open source 3D scanner with turntable and 3 cameras for a faster caption of the 3D model.
 With a very simple and compact design, this machine can be easily replicable and assembled in Fab Labs, schools or at home.
-Using a USB cable, the user can process connect to the 3D Scanner and process the model through custom software.
+Using a USB cable, the user can connect to the 3D Scanner and process the model using a custom software.
 The position of the cameras can be adjusted according to the size and shape of the object to be scanned.

 <img src="media/OLSK_3D_Scanner_V2_render.gif" width="100%">